movementlabsxyz/MIP/MIP/mip-34/README.md

 **Postconfirmation**

 1. design a _staking_ mechanism for the validators to stake assets, distribute rewards and manage slashing
-1. _define and verify_ the threshold (e.g. 2/3 of validators attest)  for postconfirmation.
+1. _define and verify_ the threshold (e.g. 2/3 of validators attest)  for Postconfirmation.

 **Fastconfirmation**

 3. design a _staking_ mechanism for the validators to stake assets, distribute rewards and manage slashing
 1. _define and verify_ the threshold (e.g. 2/3 of validators attest) for Fastconfirmation.
-1. _communicate_ the Fastconfirmation status and compare to the postconfirmation status.
+1. _communicate_ the Fastconfirmation status and compare to the Postconfirmation status.

 ### Components

-#### Staking for postconfirmations (addresses 1.)
+#### Staking for Postconfirmations (addresses 1.)

-For postconfirmation a staking mechanism is implemented in a contract on L1.
+For Postconfirmation a staking mechanism is implemented in a contract on L1.
 This contract provides the following functionalities:

 - join: a new validator can join the set of validators by staking some assets
 - exit: a validator exits and  get their stakes back

-#### Handle postconfirmations (addresses 2.)
+#### Handle Postconfirmations (addresses 2.)

-For postconfirmation, the following steps are implemented in a contract on L1:
+For Postconfirmation, the following steps are implemented in a contract on L1:

 - vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L1